betterAutostart/betterAutostart-Website/README.md

 All credit goes to [Designbombs / freebie](https://www.designbombs.com/freebie/knight/)

 # Contributing
-If you want to contribute, you can!
-Just the way you prefer, find a bug, request a feature, fix something.
+~~If you want to contribute, you can!
+Just the way you prefer, find a bug, request a feature, fix something.~~ Thank you for the interest, however Better Autostart is currently not being worked on.

 # License
 The Better Autostart Website is licensed under the MIT license, more information can be found within the License file.